jatinkatariya/Python_Automation/readme.txt

-this code was written by the greatest Parth Pant
+This code was written by The Greatest Parth Pant.